Digital-Desert : Mojave Desert Desert Gazette

 Another Example of Slave Stealing

 On August 6, 1853, Gwinn H. Heap cited another example of slave stealing.
-While accompanying the newly appointed California Indian Agent E. E. Beale {I think there is a mural of him if not we should be able to find a pic} to California over the Mojave Indian Trail, Heap wrote that annual expeditions fitted out in New Mexico to trade with Pah-Utahs for children.
+While accompanying the newly appointed California Indian Agent E. F. Beale to California over the Mojave Indian Trail, Heap wrote that annual expeditions fitted out in New Mexico to trade with Pah-Utahs for children.
 Jose Galliego, a New Mexican employee of Beale, told Heap of it with gusto, recounting numerous anecdotes.
 Later when a few Paiutes were seen, "Galliego...rode up to Mr. Beale, and eagerly proposed to him we should 'charge on it like hell, kill the mans, and may-be catch some of the little boys and gals'."
 (33)

 The Mexican records of Los Angeles further substantiated the slave trading activity.
 The Minute Book of the Illustrious Ayuntamiento Census of 1844 for Los Angeles and the surrounding ranchos listed nine "Payuche" Indians, ranging from ages nine to thirteen, and one three-year-old "Payuche"; whereas in the 1836 census there was not one "Payuche" listed.
 (34)